What to Say (and Not to Say) to Someone with Anxiety

-While everyone experiences anxiety, people experience differing degrees of severity, says Ty Lostutter, Ph.D., a clinical psychologist who specializes in anxiety and treats patients at University of Washington Medical Center and Seattle Cancer Care Alliance.
+While everyone experiences anxiety, people experience differing degrees of severity, says Ty Lostutter, a clinical psychologist who specializes in anxiety and treats patients at Seattle Cancer Care Alliance at South Lake Union.

 “Anxiety is normal and healthy.
 It keeps us safe and motivates us,” Lostutter says.
 “It only becomes a problem when someone becomes overly anxious and it interferes with daily life.”

-Anxiety disorders are one of the most common types of mental illness—and they’re on the rise.
-Around 19 percent of the U.S. adult population is affected in any given year.
+Anxiety disorders are one of the most common types of mental illness — and they’re on the rise, no thanks to the pandemic.
+Around 19% of the U.S. adult population is affected in any given year.
 Chances are you know someone who has clinical levels of anxiety.
-With that in mind, here’s how to talk to and be supportive of anxious friends.
+With that in mind, here’s what to say and how to help someone with anxiety.

 Don’t say: “I know what you mean.
 I had a panic attack when I saw Seattle rent prices.”